-These are just two examples to give you an idea of what a plant wholesaler looks like.
-There are others to choose from, so shop around for plant variety, price, and shipping costs to make sure your vendor costs don’t cut into your bottom line.
+There are multiple plant wholesalers to choose from, so shop around for plant variety, price, and shipping costs to make sure your vendor costs don’t cut into your bottom line.

 It’s entirely possible that you’ll work with multiple wholesale nurseries throughout the year.
 Some nurseries are seasonal and dependent on the climate in their area.
 If you sell plants throughout the year, you may need to change distributors seasonally.